uclagamelab/MeshCreator/README.txt

 UCLA Game Lab
 Mesh Creator

 Create simple meshes from image textures.
 Add a MeshCreatorData component to an empty game object and select options.
 Use "Update Mesh" button in the inspector to generate mesh.
+The Editor scripts also need to be included in your project.

+For best looking results, uncheck the "Use UV mapped mesh" box.

 See the unity project for example, or import the package MeshCreator.03 in MeshCreator.Package to an existing project.